drodriguezSRL/spadSim/README.md

 ### 1. Computing photon flux from RGB 8-bit pixel intensity

 One of the first things we need to model is the photon flux; i.e., the total number of photons arriving to each pixel at any given time.
-Ideally, we should know the total number of photons emitted by a scene per second.
+Ideally, we should estimate the total number of photons emitted by a scene per second.
 This way the photon flux could be calculated by simply dividing this number by the pixel active surface area.
 However, estimating total photon emissions in a scene is non-trivial.
-Instead, I have simplified this estimation via photon-count scaling by first normalizing the **intensity values of each pixel** (`I(x,y)`) in the RGB frames:
+Instead, I have simplified this estimation via **photon-count scaling** by first normalizing the intensity values of each pixel (`I(x,y)`) in the RGB frames:

 ```math
 i(x,y) = I(x,y) / 255
 ```

-And then defining a high-level, user-friendly parameter called `rgb_photons` that represents how many signal photons are collected by a single pixel during a full RGB exposure when than pixel has `i=1` (i.e., `I=255` = white/saturated pixel).
+And then defining a high-level, user-defined parameter called `rgb_photons` that represents how many signal photons are collected by a single pixel during a full RGB exposure when than pixel has `i=1` (i.e., `I=255` = white/saturated pixel).
 This way the user can control and define the overall brightness of the scene.
 The default value for this parameter is defined as `PHOTONS_PER_PX = 10`.

 >[!IMPORTANT]
 > This is a simplification that's dependent on the light sensitivity of the RGB camera used to record the input video.
 Scene features that aren't captured by the RGB camera (e.g., clipped shadows and highlights) won't show up in the binary frames, even if, in reality, a SPAD camera may be capable of resolving those same features due to its enhanced sensitivity.